Ante Šimundža: Managerial career

 In June 2017, Šimundža once again took charge at Mura.
 With the club, he won the 2019–20 edition of the Slovenian Football Cup, clinching their first major trophy in 25 years.
 The following year, Mura became the Slovenian champion for the first time after winning the 2020–21 Slovenian PrvaLiga season.
 In the last round of the season, Šimundža defeated his former club Maribor to win the title.
 After four years at the club, he left by mutual consent in December 2021.

 On 3 January 2022, Šimundža joined Bulgarian First League club Ludogorets Razgrad as their new head coach.
 He led the team to its eleventh consecutive league title in the 2021–22 season, before being sacked on 7 March 2023 following a 1–0 home defeat against Pirin Blagoevgrad.

 On 3 October 2023, Šimundža returned to Maribor after eight years and signed a contract until the end of the 2025–26 season, replacing outgoing manager Damir Krznar.

 On 24 December 2024, he was named manager of Polish club Śląsk Wrocław.
 Tasked with avoiding relegation, with the team placed last and eight points away from safety after 18 games, Šimundža signed a six-month contract.
 Despite Śląsk's form improving under Šimundža, the club finished the season in 17th place and was demoted to I liga.
 On 28 May 2025, he extended his deal with the club for another year.
+The following year, Šimundža led Śląsk to a runner-up finish, securing their promotion back to the Ekstraklasa.
+On 19 May 2026, his contract was prolonged until mid-2028.